CARTOS: A Charging-Aware Real-Time Operating System for Intermittent Batteryless Devices: Background and Related Work

 \subsection{Forward Progress Mechanisms}

-There has been extensive research on checkpointing to ensure that programs running on IPDs make forward progress and maintain data consistency across power failures.
-Static checkpointing~\cite{Chinchilla2018,Idetic2013,Mementos2011,kortbeek2020time,bhatti2017harvos,kim2023liveness} inserts checkpointing code at the fixed locations of the program, which are determined by either the compiler support or manual programmer efforts.
+Various checkpointing mechanisms have been studied to ensure that the progress of a program on IPDs moves forward with data consistency across power failures.
+Static checkpointing~\cite{Chinchilla2018,Idetic2013,Mementos2011,kortbeek2020time,bhatti2017harvos,kim2023liveness} inserts checkpointing code at the fixed locations, which are determined by either the compiler support or manual programmer efforts.
 When a checkpoint is reached, the system saves the program's state and relevant data to non-volatile storage, allowing the program to restart from that point in case of a power failure.
-Instead of finding checkpoint locations after writing the program code, new programming models have been studied to create checkpoints as part of the program's execution flow~\cite{Mementos2011,Ink2018,Capybara2018,Colin2018,Mayfly2018,colin2016chain,alpaca2017}.\footnote{\blue In the context of IPDs, these approaches are often referred to as {\em task-based} intermittent systems.
+Furthermore, new programming models have been studied to create checkpoints as part of the program's execution flow~\cite{Mementos2011,Ink2018,Capybara2018,Colin2018,Mayfly2018,colin2016chain,alpaca2017}.\footnote{In the context of IPDs, these approaches are often referred to as {\em task-based} intermittent systems.
 However, it is important to note that ``tasks'' in these systems differ from our work: they represent short non-preemptible atomic blocks, not-preemptible threads as in conventional RTOS and our work.} In such models, the programmer needs to decompose a program logic into a collection of idempotent, atomic blocks with explicit input and output data.
-Then, the input and output data of each {\blue atomic block} are recorded in NVM, which serves as checkpoints, e.g., data channels between {\blue blocks}~\cite{colin2016chain, Mayfly2018}.
+Then, the input and output data of each atomic block are recorded in NVM, which serves as checkpoints, e.g., data channels between blocks~\cite{colin2016chain, Mayfly2018}.
 However, this adds a significant burden to programmers to restructure their programs, which is particularly difficult for long-running computations, e.g., algorithm logic.
 In addition, programmers have to make sure that each atomic block is small enough to run within one charging cycle.